amardaxini/nailgun/README.markdown

 <code>script/nailgun stop</code>

 Install as a Gem
-It will generate local configuration for nailgun update nailgun configuration and manage nailgun
+It will generate local configuration for nailgun_config update nailgun configuration and manage nailgun

 To start nailgun server(if you want you can overwrite default configuration)